 PDF download Download Article

-1. Blue-Eyes White Dragon might just be the most iconic card in Yu-Gi-Oh, with powers that make it practically invincible!
-So, naturally, it had to make the list of coolest Yu-Gi-Oh cards.
+1. According to Wu, Blue-Eyes White Dragon is one of the coolest and most iconic cards in Yu-Gi-Oh.[1]
+Plus, its powers make it practically invincible!
 Blue-Eyes White Dragon is a card with 3,000 ATK (attack points) capable of absolutely demolishing most others, and its deck comes with some invaluable support cards that make it easier to summon in battle.
-And, of course, the card’s striking design also contributes to its cool factor.[1]
+And, of course, the card’s striking design also contributes to its cool factor.[2]

 • Card type: Monster (Dragon/Normal)